Move 5 matches to make the matchstick kite reverse direction and dive down

 Number of sticks unmatched in the superimposed two figures must be 10, so that moving 5 sticks of puzzle figure to 5 new positions of the solution figure (with rest of the sticks of the puzzle figure kept untouched) you can form the nose-diving kite.

-This time you are more experienced and coincide the tail-joint of the solution figure with the first right-bottom joint of the puzzle figure.
-The second superimposed figure is shown below.
+This time, you are more experienced and coincide the tail-joint of the solution figure with the first right-bottom joint of the puzzle figure.
+The second superimposed figure is shown.

-Now the number of unmatched sticks as a whole is 10.
+Now the number of unmatched sticks is 10.
 This should solve the puzzle.